Skip to content

 APIFW_URL URL for API Firewall.
 For example: http://0.0.0.0:8088/.
 The port value should correspond to the container port published to the host.

-If API Firewall listens to the HTTPS protocol, please mount the generated SSL/TLS certificate and private key to the container, and pass to the container the API Firewall SSL/TLS settings described below.
+If API Firewall listens to the HTTPS protocol, please mount the generated SSL/TLS certificate and private key to the container, and pass to the container the API Firewall SSL/TLS settings.

 Yes